-Phase 1 - The objective of Phase 1 is to demonstrate the Integrated Waste Screening System (IWSS) being developed by Battelle Energy Alliance, LLC (BEA) the Management and Operating contractor at the Dept. of Energy's Idaho National Laboratory (INL).
+Phase 2A - The objective of Phase 2 is to demonstrate the Integrated Waste Screening System (IWSS) Bulk Characterization and Segregation technology being developed by Battelle Energy Alliance, LLC (BEA) the Management and Operating contractor at the Dept. of Energy's Idaho National Laboratory (INL).
 Exhibit A describes the overall \$3.5M Integrated Demonstration Program and Exhibit B is a presentation showing the various monitoring systems being developed.
-The first phase of this project to be funded through this grant is to demonstrate the Packaged and Piping Waste Screener (PPWS) and provide education and training on the technology.
-The PPWS is designed to quantitatively characterize the Technologically Enhanced Naturally Occurring Radioactive Material (TENORM) content in picocuries per gram (pCi/g) of wastes and to segregate filter socks, drummed wastes, and tanked wastes at either the drill site or during the waste disposal process.
+Phase 2A of this project, to be funded through this grant, is to demonstrate the Volume Waste Screener (VWS) technology that includes two separate methodologies.
+VWS-1 will characterize both bulk containers (e.g., 8 m3 roll-off containers) and VWS-2 is for conveyor assay and segregation of loose debris and sludge.
+Both VWS technologies are designed to quantitatively characterize the Technologically Enhanced Naturally Occurring Radioactive Material (TENORM) content in picocuries per gram (pCi/g) of wastes and to segregate bulk containers of waste or loose debris at the drill site, collection site or the disposal site.

-The IWSS-PPWS process will allow the TENORM wastes to be segregated and be disposed of at either licensed commercial or higher-level waste sites whereas <5 pCi/g wastes can be disposed of in commercial landfills or reused in other applications.
-Following initial development work at the INL, a demonstration of the IWSS- PPWS will be performed at the Bakkan Western Services LLC (BWS) waste processing facility as well as at a TENORM waste processing facility.
+The IWSS-VWS processes will allow the TENORM wastes to be segregated and be disposed of at either licensed commercial or higher-level waste sites whereas <5 pCi/g wastes can be disposed of in commercial landfills or reused in other applications.
+Following initial development work at the INL, a demonstration of the IWSS-VWS technologies will be performed at the Secure Energy Collection and TENORM waste processing facility in Keene North Dakota and at the Secure Energy Williston Disposal site or at another site proposed by the Oil and Gas Commission.
 This project has been discussed with a number of groups from North Dakota who have developed letters of support for this program.
-Interested parties include the North Dakota state health department, the Petroleum Council, Northern Improvement Co. and Aon Insurance.
+Interested parties include the North Dakota State Health Department, the Petroleum Council, Northern Improvement Co. and Aon Insurance.